KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
 4. No image found.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-BCFerries by stonecrown](https://github.com/stonecrown/MMM-BCFerries)